goodloop/autoware_auto_mirror/src/perception/segmentation/euclidean_cluster_nodes/design/euclidean-cluster-nodes-design.md

 more compact and simpler to interpret and handle.

 The latter is provided for the purposes of memory efficiency.

+### Parameters
+- `use_detected_objects_type` - When true the node publishes `DetectedObjects` msg; otherwise, publishes `BoundingBoxArray` msg
+- `use_cluster` - When true the node publishes clusters as `PointClusters` msg; otherwise, clusters are not published
+- `use_box` - When true clusters are formed into a shape and published as a msg (type depends on `use_detected_objects_type` param); otherwise, shape estimation is not done.
+Note: At least one of `use_cluster` and `use_box` has to be set to true
+- `max_cloud_size` - Maximum number of points expected in the input point cloud.
+Used to preallocate internal types
+- `downsample` - Parameter to control whether to downsample the input point cloud using a voxel grid.
+If this is set to true, a set of `voxel` parameters need to be defined
+- `use_lfit` - When true `L-fit` method of fitting a bounding box to cluster will be usedl; otherwise, `EigenBoxes` method will be used
+- `use_z` - When true height of bounding boxes will be estimated; otherwise, height will be set to zero

+In addition to the above params `cluster` parameters are also needed to run this node and `voxel` parameters may also be needed depending on `downsample` param.

 ## Error detection and handling